Skip to content

 Permutation Calculator

-Calculate the number of distinct ordered arrangements of r items chosen from a set of n items.
-Essential for counting passwords, race rankings, scheduling sequences, and any problem where order matters.
+Calculate the number of ordered arrangements of r items chosen from n distinct items, where the order of selection matters.
+Ideal for rankings, sequences, and any selection where position counts.

 About this calculator